Carlos García (baseball)

-Carlos Jesús García Guerrero (born October 15, 1967) is a Venezuelan former professional baseball second baseman and right-handed batter who played for the Pittsburgh Pirates (1990–96), Toronto Blue Jays (1997), Anaheim Angels (1998) and San Diego Padres (1999).
+Carlos Jesús García Guerrero (born October 15, 1967) is a Venezuelan former professional baseball second baseman and right-handed batter who played for the Pittsburgh Pirates (1990–1996), Toronto Blue Jays (1997), Anaheim Angels (1998) and San Diego Padres (1999).
 He is a former Manager of the Pirates' Double-A affiliate, the Altoona Curve.
 In 2018, he became manager of the Acereros de Monclova of the Mexican League.
+Since 2021, he is the manager of the Líderes de Miranda of the Venezuelan Major League.

 Playing career

 García signed as an amateur free agent with the Pirates in 1987.
 He spent nearly three seasons at the Pirates' AAA Buffalo farm team.
 García had his best season yet at Buffalo in 1992, batting .303, with 13 home runs and 70 runs batted in.
 Originally a shortstop the Pirates' trade of José Lind offered García an opportunity at second base, as Jay Bell was entrenched at shortstop.
-He enjoyed his best seasons in 1995–96 batting .294 and .285.
+He enjoyed his best seasons in 1995 and 1996, batting .294 and .285.

-In a 610-game career, García hit for .266 (580–2178), with 33 homers, 197 RBI, 274 runs scored, 102 doubles, 17 triples and 73 stolen bases.
+In a 610-game career, García hit for .266 (580 of 2178), with 33 homers, 197 RBI, 274 runs scored, 102 doubles, 17 triples and 73 stolen bases.

 He was the Pirates lone representative at the 1994 All Star game; he singled in his only at bat.

 In 1996, García was traded with Orlando Merced and Dan Plesac to the Toronto Blue Jays for José Silva, two minor leaguers, and players to be named later, who included Abraham Núñez and Craig Wilson.
 García finished his career with single seasons with the Blue Jays, Anaheim Angels and San Diego Padres.